Datu Ali: The Battle of the Malala River

 The Company traveled by boat to Digos, on the coast of Davao Gulf.
-Upon landing on the 16th Of October, they were joined by 10 Filipino Scouts and began the hazardous journey into the interior.
+Upon landing on the October 16, they were joined by 10 Filipino Scouts and began the hazardous journey into the interior.
 They crossed the jungle covered mountains in five days, reaching Datu Ali's encampment in the early morning hours of October 22.
-Quickly and quietly they surrounded the ranch buildings and waited.
+Quickly and quietly, they surrounded the ranch buildings and waited.
 As the sun rose, Datu Ali and a dozen of his men came out of the main house unsuspecting and unarmed.

 Lieutenant Philip Remington sent one squad forward and another around to the rear of the house.
 Datu Ali ran back inside and armed himself and began firing at the Americans.
-A bullet just missed Lt Remington but hit and killed Private Bobbs.
+A bullet just missed Lieutenant Remington but hit and killed Private Bobbs.
 Remington then charged into the house firing his pistol, hitting Datu Ali and knocking the man down.
 Staggering to his feet, Datu Ali ran through the back door, only to be cut down by a hail of bullets from the waiting second squad.

 With the death of Datu Ali, organized insurrection on a major scale ended.
 Oral tradition asserts that the Americans obtained Piang's assistance only by torturing him.
-The campaign against Datu Ali closed with the death of Maguindanao Chief who, betrayed by his own men.
-Datu Piang then reigned supreme in the valley, conciliating American Officials with gifts of brass, chicken, and eggs.
+The campaign against Datu Ali closed with the death of the Maguindanao chief who was betrayed by his own men.
+Datu Piang then reigned supreme in the valley, conciliating American officials with gifts of brass, chicken, and eggs.
 The opportunist merchant chief lives with prosper.

-Nevertheless, as Beckett points out, “Ali’s death saw Datu Piang on the winning side, the authorities in his debt, and his aristocratic rival out the way”.
-Datu Piang then appointed as Muslim Provincial Board Member in Cotabato and in the following year appointed to the National Assembly by the American Governor General.
-The two position with few formal responsibility with virtually no legal authority.
+Nevertheless, as Beckett points out, "Ali's death saw Datu Piang on the winning side, the authorities in his debt, and his aristocratic rival out the way".
+Datu Piang then appointed as Muslim Provincial Board Member in Cotabato and in the following year appointed to the National Assembly by the American governor-general.
+The two positions with few formal responsibilities with virtually no legal authority.

 Though armed resistance would continue by several Moro Leaders over the next six years, the major battles and campaigns of the Insurrection could now be considered to be over.
-Yet, when Maguindanao Moros gather for the rice planting or harvest, songs are sung and tales are told of Datu Ali -last, and perhaps not the least noble, of the maguindanao chief.
-Even the brave American General Wood who became the Governor General of the Philippines at that time testified to the Bravery of Rajamuda Datu Ali by saying "By Far the most capable Moro we have run into".
+Yet, when Maguindanao Moros gather for the rice planting or harvest, songs are sung and tales are told of Datu Ali -last, and perhaps not the least noble, of the Maguindanao chief.
+Even the brave American General Wood who became the Governor General of the Philippines at that time testified to the bravery of Rajamuda Datu Ali by saying "by far the most capable Moro we have run into".